monsterxx03/snet/README.md

 `sudo ./snet -config config.json`

-test:
+Test (proxy-scope = bypassCN):

 - curl `ifconfig.me`, ip should be your ss server ip.
 - curl `myip.ipip.net`, ip should be your local ip in China.

+If proxy-scope is `global`, both should return ss server ip.

-If you want to use it on router, change `mode` to `router`, and listen-host should be your router's ip or `0.0.0.0`
+If you use it on router, change `mode` to `router`, and listen-host should be your router's ip or `0.0.0.0`

 ## Notice